Cats Safe at Home

 Cats Safe at Home (TM) is a new way of thinking about cat ownership that protects both cats and wildlife.
 This is another progressive Portland-area collaboration that includes an unusual agreement between:

 What do such different agencies have in common?
 We all believe in the value of keeping cats securely at home instead of wandering the streets.
 For MCAS and Bonnie L Hays Animal Shelter of Washington County, keeping cats at home would drastically reduce the numbers of stray, orphaned and lost cats and kittens coming into the shelter every year.
 For Feral Cat Coalition of Oregon, fewer cats on the streets leads to fewer kittens being born to the life of a feral cat.
-And, the Audubon Society of Portland recognizes that a long-term commitment to reducing feral and stray cats on the landscape will protect endangered, native wildlife from cat predation.
+And, the Bird Alliance of Oregon recognizes that a long-term commitment to reducing feral and stray cats on the landscape will protect endangered, native wildlife from cat predation.
 Everyone--especially the cat--wins with Cats Safe at Home (TM).

 Take the pledge to show your commitment to keeping your Cats Safe at Home.